brooklyncentral/brooklyn-maven-plugin/README.md

 The plugin writes a `logback.xml` file to `target/brooklyn-maven-plugin/conf/` and puts it on the server's classpath.
 Server logs (`brooklyn.debug.log` and `brooklyn.info.log`) are written to `target/brooklyn-maven-plugin/.

-### Caveats

-You may currently only query for entities by their type.
-If two or more entities match the query goal's regular expression the property will be set to `result1,result2,...`.